asierzd/HanoiTowersABBRobot/README.md

 ## Implementation
 - Tool with the geometry provided by RobotStudio.
-- Intelligent tool 'MiAspiradorTool', for the Pick and Place of the disks, as a vacuum gripper tool.
+- Intelligent tool 'AspiradorInteligente', for the Pick and Place of the disks, as a vacuum gripper tool.
 - Station logic, creating the necessary digital signals to communicate the robot controller and our intelligent tool.
 - Hanoi Towers problem implemented using *recursion*, available in the **'Module1.mod'** file.